 “How long do you go to jail for failure to appear in Michigan?”

 Failing to appear in court does not result in a new criminal charge.
 A judge can issue a bench warrant for a defendant who fails to appear in court, but the prosecutor does not file for a new offense.
 If someone is arrested on a bench warrant, their lawyer will argue for the reinstatement of their previously posted bond.
 If the judge requires additional bond or bail, the defendant can post the added funds or remain in custody.

 “How do I deal with a bench warrant in Michigan?”

 A person who hopes to get reasonable bail should turn themselves in on a bench warrant as soon as possible; however, it is vital that they go to court with an experienced criminal defense lawyer to protect them.
 Appearing unrepresented on a bench warrant arraignment can be a tremendous blunder and result in a high or unattainable bond.

 Lawyers who can protect you if you have missed a court date and have a warrant.

-The Defense Team at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in successfully having warrants recalled and freeing clients from jail.
-The judges in southeast Michigan and throughout Michigan know our firm and have respect for it because we are in court daily and judges have seen the level of professionalism and compassion we embody.
+The Defense Team at LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully having warrants recalled and freeing clients from jail.
+The judges in southeast Michigan and throughout Michigan know our firm and respect it because we are in court daily.
+Judges have seen the level of professionalism and compassion we embody.
 Our dedicated, experienced attorneys have successfully represented thousands of clients on felony and misdemeanor charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
 We have a well-deserved reputation for providing the highest quality defense and aggressive representation.